CarCas/MidTerm/README.md

 # MidTerm
-The mid term project of the interface programming course.
+The mid term project of the interface programming course: all the exercises have been developed by using the F# programming language.